na-na-hi/renget/archive/characterprovider.md

 ##### Blog
 **• Searching for another platform:** I wish I could have had an ability to allow you comment some entries on this page.
 It's hard to troubleshoot issues you maight have when you are too shy to ask me questions via discord / email.
 I still don't know where to transfer this page other than renty.
 If only there was a site that allows both short posts and blogposts with markdown.
 VK groups are great for this but... we shouldn't use it by obvious reasons.

-**• I give up on 4urbo:** This LLM appears to have been specifically trained to provide as long and descriptive outputs as possible.
-I don't think there's any way to change its writing style and get it to stop writing authorial intrusions and narrations, pondering your and other characters' feelings and thoughts, and deliberating on the possibilities and consequences.
-Its output is just shit, full of unnecessary adjectives and clauses that provide information that the reader already knows via dialogs and actions, or completely unnecessary additions to the atmosphere and sounds that say absolutely nothing, like a beginner writer who tries to fill in the gaps in their text, thinking it will make it more expressive and immersive, and instead making a whole paragraph, telling the reader how they should feel reading this text and what information is important, not allowing them to interpret it themselves and just enjoy the action.
-The worst part - it just can't generate descriptions that provide only facts; 4urbo will fill the gaps anyway.
+**• I give up on 4urbo:** This LLM appears to have been specifically trained to produce long, overly descriptive outputs.
+I don't believe it's possible to change its writing style and get it to stop writing authorial intrusions and narrations, pondering your and other characters' feelings and thoughts, and deliberating on the possibilities and consequences. also the sentences and paragraphs will be mostly the same length.

+It's smart and has great attention, but its output is shit, full of unnecessary compound adjectives, participles, and clauses that provide information that the reader already knows via dialogs and actions, or completely unnecessary additions to the atmosphere and sounds that say absolutely nothing, like a beginner writer who tries to fill in the gaps in their text, thinking it will make it more expressive and immersive, and instead making a whole paragraph, telling the reader how they should feel reading.

+The worst part is that it can't generate descriptions that are only facts; 4urbo will fill in the blanks anyway.
+It will even TELL you through NARRATION what the character said or DMed you, instead of showing you, like `"Hai!
+It's rir!
+I miss u, wen you come bak?" *Rir's message is filed with numeros typos and random letters, acompanied with a string of paw and wolf emojis.*` It's not lazy writing, or a "filter" to preventit from descriptive NSFW; it's an uncontrollable urge to explain everything.
+This problem also stays during SFW, or when you are trying to ask GPT some question as an assistant.
+It will give you the same overly explained response with unnecessary clarifications, as if affraid that you will not understand it, so it thoroughly sugarcoats the output.

+Either it's some dumbass manager decided that these answers are better because they are "fuller", or a scam so customers will pay for twice bigger respones than needed.

+Q1: Why not lower the word limit?
+The less it can write, the more direct it will become.
+A1: Claude in the same chat writes 170 words and moves the plot forward without embelishments.
+Let's say I pissed off Azula and about to get a punishment.
+On Claude, in 170 words, You will get a reaction from other guards, led to the training chambers, met Ty Lee doing gymnastycs, presented with her personality via a playful dialog between the two and set into a position for a training fight.
+On GPT you will get, in 170 words, a description of Azula's intimidating presence, the fact that her orders are supreme, description of her bobbing bun as she walks and echoing sounds of her boots in the corridor.
+The reply will end with you only walking up to a door and something like "Let the game begin!" and the door just... openning.
+GPT is fixated on details, not action.

 >![](https://2ch.hk/ai/src/584479/17038633017510.gif)
->*4urbo telling you how the character's laughter bursts out with a loud ringing sound filling the room and the space with an atmosphere of friendliness and happiness, and the rhythm of giggles coincides with the tapping of drops against the window and you are already thinking what a great time you are spending with the character and how many adventures you still have to go through with them instead of just showing you the character's laughter with "Hahaha" and moving the scene forward.*
+>*4urbo telling you how the character's laughter bursts out with a loud ringing sound, filling the room and space with an atmosphere of friendliness and happiness, and the rhythm of giggles coincides with the tapping of drops against the window, and you're already thinking what a great time you're having with the character and how many adventures you still have to go through with them instead of just showing you the character's laughter with "Hahaha" and moving the scene/plot forward.*

 **• Searching for solutions:** If you know how to change GPT style to be less fluffy and flowery, and more on-point with variable paragraph sizes, please DM me.
 Also Idon't have professional writing skills, so if you find a way how to explain LLM to approach the story in a more interesting way, please, DM me too!